mehmetakbulut/SignalR.Strong/README.md

 This can be accomplished by a common library so both the server and client use these interfaces in their implementations.
 (e.g. `MyHub : Hub<IMySpoke>, IMyHub` on server and `MySpoke : Spoke<IMySpoke>, IMySpoke` on client)

+There are two implementations of hub calls: proxy (`IStrongClient.GetHub<T>()`) and expressive (`IStrongClient.GetExpressiveHub<T>()`).
+Proxy calls are the recommended approach since they offer better performance and simplicity.
+Expressive calls are offered as an alternative for many AOT platforms as well as the ability to run specific `HubConnection` methods while maintaining some type safety.

-Proxy objects provided by [Castle DynamicProxy](https://www.castleproject.org/projects/dynamicproxy/) are leveraged to provide the API surface of the target hub in a strongly-typed manner.
+Proxy hubs provided by [Castle DynamicProxy](https://www.castleproject.org/projects/dynamicproxy/) are leveraged to provide the API surface of the target hub in a strongly-typed manner.
 This also allows interception of method invocations so the underlying `SignalR.Client.HubConnection` can have its `SendAsync(..)`, `InvokeAsync(..)` and `StreamAsChannelAsync(..)` methods invoked as appropriate with proper transformation.
 Reflection is heavily used though benchmarks show that overhead from reflection pales in comparison to network latency.
 Performance can be further improved by caching interception behavior.
+Since DynamicProxy uses `Reflection.Emit`, proxy hubs won't work on most AOT platforms.

+Expressive hubs have a subset of the `HubConnection` API surface but take in `System.Linq.Expression` instead.
+This works by grabbing the method call in the expression, computing the values of this method's own arguments (compiled on JIT and interpreted on AOT) as well as grabbing the name and argument types of the method.
+After which these intermediary products are fed into `HubConnection` method call.
+This is rather expensive and should be avoided on JIT platforms without good reason.
+On AOT platforms, this might be the only viable option though it is hard to guarantee it would run on all AOT targets.

 ### Limitations